Linguistics

 Course Experience: University-Based Experience

-Note: Students must complete and submit a permission form available from the Registrar's Office, along with an outline of work to be performed, signed by the intended supervisor.
+Note: Enrolment is limited based on the research opportunities available with each faculty member and the interests of the students.
+Students must complete and submit a permission form available from the Registrar's Office, along with an outline of work to be performed, signed by the intended supervisor.
 Priority will be given to students enrolled in the Specialist/Specialist Co-op programs in Linguistics or Psycholinguistics, and the Major/Major Co-op programs in Linguistics.

 LINC02H3 - Phonology II